 But it doesn’t happen, right?

 Many spammers used this technique to try to rank higher on search results but it has no use.
-In reality, this idiom is needing to change a bit.
+In reality, this idiom needs to change a bit.
 It should be Valuable content + Great SEO strategy = Higher position.

 It’s true that search engines give importance to fresh and valuable content but this doesn’t mean that the content itself will crawl and index without any effort.
 Yes, someday the crawler will discover and index your content, but is it enough for you?
 Definitely not!